 Missing Link is the most lightweight of Laika’s films to date.
 Although the other films have engaged in this to varying degrees, it is much more slapstick and knockabout in nature.
 A lot of fun in the film comes from the Zach Galifianakis voiced Mr Link who is constantly interpreting things – instructions like “open the window a crack” or “throw the rope over the wall” – in the most literalistic way.
 There is a much slapstick running around the Fortnight mansion, barrooms fights and shipboard fights with Willard Stenk and especially the extended climax, which seems to have all of the participants hanging from an ice bridge by their fingertips and an ice axe in shifting combinations.
 A likeable fun but never too much more than that.

 One of the odder aspects of the film is the appropriation of the name Shangri-La for the lost valley of the Yeti.
 Shangri-La was a fictional lost valley paradise created in James Hilton’s novel Lost Horizon (1933) and popularised in the film adaptations Lost Horizon (1937) and Lost Horizon (1973).
-In other films such as Sky Captain and the World of Tomorrow (2004), The Mummy: Tomb of the Dragon Emperor (2008) and Killer Mountain (2011), Shangri-La has become stand in for a generic lost world.
+In other films such as The Librarian: Quest for the Spear (2004), Sky Captain and the World of Tomorrow (2004), The Mummy: Tomb of the Dragon Emperor (2008) and Killer Mountain (2011), Shangri-La has become stand in for a generic lost world.